William Walker Atkinson: Titles written under pseudonyms

 When Atkinson wrote under the pseudonym Yogi Ramacharaka, he claimed to be a Hindu.
 As Ramacharaka, he helped to popularize Eastern concepts in America, with Yoga and a broadly-interpreted Hinduism being particular areas of focus.
 The works of Yogi Ramacharaka were published over the course of nearly ten years beginning in 1903.
 Some were originally issued as a series of lectures delivered at the frequency of one lesson per month.
 Additional material was issued at each interval in the form of supplementary text books.

 Ramacharaka's Advanced Course in Yoga Philosophy and Oriental Occultism remains popular in some circles.

 According to Atkinson's publisher, the Yogi Publication Society, some of these titles were inspired by a student of the "real" Yogi Ramacharaka, Baba Bharata, although there is no historical record that either of these individuals ever existed.

-In reply to inquiries about Yogi Ramacharaka, this official information was provided by the Yogi Publication Society:

-"Ramacharaka was born in India in about the year 1799.
-He set forth at an early age to educate himself and to seek a better philosophy for living.

-"Traveling throughout the East almost always on foot, he visited the depositories of books available.
-The primary places where libraries were open to him were lamaseries and monasteries, although with the passing of time some private libraries of royalty and of wealthy families were also thrown open to him.

-"In about the year 1865, after many years of searching and many visits to the lonely high places where he could fast and meditate, Ramacharaka found a basis for his philosophy.
-At about this same time, he took as a pupil, Baba Bharata, who was the eight-year-old son of a Brahmin family.
-Together teacher and pupil retraced the steps of the teacher's earlier travels, while Ramacharaka indoctrinated the boy with his philosophy.